Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Pain Narratives

-Excessive or dysregulated activity within the DMN may directly correspond to the subjective narrative often expressed by individuals with chronic pain: "my pain is omnipresent and defining me" (Kucyi et al., 2014).
-This continuous, internal monologue about pain, its impact, and its future implications can trap individuals in a cycle of rumination, where pain is not just a sensation but a pervasive and overwhelming aspect of their existence, making it difficult to shift attention away or find relief.
+Excessive or imbalanced activity within the DMN may directly relate to the common narrative shared by people with chronic pain: "my pain is always there and defines me."
+This continuous internal conversation about pain, its effects, and what it means for the future can trap individuals in a cycle of rumination.
+In this state, pain isn't just a sensation, but a pervasive and overwhelming aspect of their existence, making it difficult to shift attention away or find relief.

 3